projectatomic/atomic-site/source/blog/2016-03-01-vagrant-service-manager-0.0.3.html.md

 Atomic Developer Bundle (ADB) 1.7.0
 ```

-Additionally the information for contributors has been expanded to make
+Additionally, the information for contributors has been expanded to make
 it even easier to become a contributor.

 Users of the previous plugin, vagrant-adbinfo, should know of the